 You lose your worker status if you lose your job during the first 12 months.
 But if you have a child in education in the UK, you might still be eligible for assistance under rules for EU family members.

-The worker authorisation rules do not apply after you have worked legally in the UK for a continuous period of 12 months.
+The worker authorisation rules don't apply once you've worked legally in the UK for a continuous period of 12 months.
 If you lose your job after 12 months you could keep your worker status and be eligible for assistance in the same way as other EEA nationals.

 Self-employed EU and EEA nationals

-You keep your self-employed status and remain eligible for assistance if you are temporarily unable to work because you are ill or have had an accident.
+You keep your self-employed status and meet the residence condition if you are temporarily unable to work because you're ill or have had an accident.

-If your income from self-employment goes up and down, you should still be eligible for assistance as long as you continue to carry out tasks related to your business even when your income is low.
+If your income from self-employment goes up and down, you should still qualify as long as you continue to carry out tasks related to your business even when your income is low.

 Get advice if the council says your income is too low to make you eligible for assistance.
 You might be able to challenge the council's decision.